 Although most look fine at normal viewing sizes, at higher sensitivity settings the Jpegs start to suffer from the consequences of noise reduction.
 Very fine details in ISO 1000 images, for example, look a little smudgy in places at 100%.
-And images taken at the uppermost setting (ISO 25,600) look rather smoothed at 100%.
-I expect to be able to draw out a bit more detail from the raw files when Adobe updates Camera Raw.
+And images taken at the uppermost setting (ISO 25,600) look rather smoothed at 100% while the raw files have lots of luminance noise.

-I didn’t have the M.Zuiko Digital ED 12-100mm F4.0 IS PRO at the same time as the E-M1X, so I can’t fully test Olympus’s 7.5EV claim for its Image Stabiliser.
-However, I was able to get sharp images with the 7-14mm lens at 14mm (28mm in 35mm terms) when using a shutter speed of over 3seconds to blur the movement of water.
+I haven’t had the M.Zuiko Digital ED 12-100mm F4.0 IS PRO at the same time as the E-M1X, so I can’t fully test Olympus’s 7.5EV claim for its Image Stabiliser.
+However, I’m able to get sharp images with the 7-14mm lens at 14mm (28mm in 35mm terms) when using a shutter speed of over 3seconds to blur the movement of water.
 And I can shoot at 1sec or more with the 12-40mm f/2.8 lens and get sharp results.

-I shot extensively with the pre-production E-M1X and I found no reason to doubt the 2850 claimed life for the two batteries supplied in the box.
+I’ve now shot extensively with the E-M1X and I find no reason to doubt the 2850-shot life claimed for the two batteries supplied in the box.

-It’s also handy that the batteries are carried in a cartridge as the batteries can be removed without having to remove a quick release plate.
+It’s also handy that the batteries are carried in a cartridge as they can be removed without having to remove a quick release plate.